Full Formatting Service

 Two free hours to deal with any formatting disruptions arising from content changes you make after my formatting is done.

-• After I’ve completed the formatting, you may need to make late changes to your thesis content (most people do).
+- After I’ve completed the formatting, you may need to make late changes to your thesis content (most people do).
 No problem.
-I set aside two free hours of my time to locate and correct any formatting disruptions resulting from your late changes.
+I set aside two free hours of my time to correct any formatting disruptions resulting from your late changes.

 Two discounted hours to deal with any formatting disruptions arising from changes requested by Examiners.

-A Print Edition of your thesis, optimised for physical printing and binding.
+PRINT EDITION – a version of your thesis optimised for physical printing and binding

-• There’s a problem.
-The thesis you submit to Examiners will usually have been set up with on-screen reading in mind.
+But there’s a problem: The thesis you submit to Examiners will usually have been set up with on-screen reading in mind.
 It will typically have equal left and right margins, centred headers and footers, and there should be no blank pages anywhere in the document.
-If you print and bind this file, you’re likely to be disappointed because it won’t take into account the special layout requirements needed for bound copies.
+If you print and bind this file, you’ll most likely be very disappointed with the result.
+Why?
+Because it won’t have taken into account the special layout requirements needed for bound copies.
 To deal with this, I have developed a process to generate a Print Edition of your thesis, optimised for physical printing and binding.

 If your formatting requirements fall outside the standard Core Services parameters, some Extended Services Fees will apply.